DavisQBio/semester-biology/explorations/E-01-growth-rates.md

 > ### Challenge -- sources of noise
 >
-> -   Based on the results from a single lab, would you be confident to
+> -   Based on the results from a single lab, would you be confident
->     draw conclusions about the growth of this species in general?\
+>     drawing conclusions about the growth of this species in general?
 > -   What are some other sources of variation that might influence the
 >     growth rate data?
+(To think about this, imagine all the decisions,
+>     explicit or implicit, made by the researchers as they set this
+>     up.)

 Visualizing our data
 --------------------